 - Ian Shaw (2013) Predator Empire: The Geopolitics of U.S. Drone Warfare, Geopolitics, 18(3): 536-559.

 - Ian Shaw and Majed Akhter (2012) The Unbearable Humanness of Drone Warfare in FATA, Pakistan, Antipode 44(4): 1490–1509

-Under a broad "more-than-human" geography I have written on a range of topics, human-environment relations, politics, and state theory.
-The point of this research has been to investigate how monhumans are capable of policing, challenging, and transforming the worlds in which we inhabit.
-Sample Publications:
+Under a broad more-than-human geography I have written on human-environment relations, politics, and state theory.
+The point of this research has been to investigate how nonhumans are capable of policing, challenging, and transforming the worlds in which we inhabit.

 - Katie Meehan, Ian Shaw, and Sallie Marston (2013) Political Geographies of the Object, Political Geography, 33: 1-10.

 - Ian Shaw (2013) Towards an Evental Geography, Progress in Human Geography 36(5): 612–626

 - Ian Shaw, Paul Robbins, and John Paul Jones III (2010) A Bug’s Life and the Spatial Ontologies of Mosquito Management, The Annals of the Association of American Geographers 100(2): 373–392